bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-project-removed|

-The Workflow Event Log API has been deprecated in |axon-ivy| 8.0 and has been removed now.
+The Workflow Event Log API has been deprecated in Axon Ivy 8.0 and has been removed now.
 As it was never Public API, most projects will not be affected.